Isakon/Viral_Tweets_Predictions_Challenge_1st_Place_Solution/README.md

  ### Files created and used during execution
 - 'data/processed/feature_importances_lgb_cv68879.csv' - feature importances of lightgbm model, created during execution of 'code/exp0_run_first_for_feature_importances_PL68.93564_cv688789_lgb/lgbm_train.py' and used to drop features in some base models
 - 'data/processed/train_ids_virality_fold.csv' - created during preprocessing of 'code/exp_cv688282__lgb_fidrop300/lgbm_train.py' base model script and used for stacking
 -
  ### Data
  - Save the official dataset to location: 'data/raw' subdirectory

- ## Instructions to Run training and predictions
+ ### Instructions to Run training and predictions
  - Create environment 'viral_tweets' with
     $conda env create -f environment.yml
     $conda activate viral_tweets

  - Change to 'code' directory:
         $cd code
  - To debug, run:
         $bash train_group.sh -d True
-        # This will run training and prediction scripts on sample datasets (2000 samples)
+        This will run training and prediction scripts on sample datasets (2000 samples)
  - To run training and prediction on full dataset, run:
         $bash train_group.sh -d False
- - To run any of the base models training and prediction, go to its subdirectory (e.g. 'code/exp_cv688349__lgb_param_tune_jun27') and run '$python main.py'
+   - To run any of the base models training and prediction, go to its subdirectory (e.g. 'code/exp_cv688349__lgb_param_tune_jun27') and run
+        $python main.py
  - Before each run, the output subdirectories in the 'submissions' folder should be deleted or moved.
  - In debug mode total runtime is around 20 min., in full mode approximately 9-10 hours

-## Explanation of the Pipeline
+### Explanation of the Pipeline

 'train_group.sh' runs 4 lightgbm models (1 model is used only to output feature importances), 1 catboost, and 5 random seed versions of 1 neural network (pytorch).
 They each output 'preds_valid.csv' and 'preds_test_soft.csv' with 5 soft class prediction columns (probabilities) in respective subdirectories of 'submissions' folder.